 General Motors Co.
-(GM) is offering retiree Rick Knoth a check for more than a half-million dollars and he’s still unhappy.
+(GM:US) is offering retiree Rick Knoth a check for more than a half-million dollars and he’s still unhappy.

 Yes, Knoth plans to take GM’s huge buyout of his retirement benefits though he says he may never buy another car from the company where he worked for 37 years.